 - This is where most of the nightlife takes place

 - A wide selection of bars and clubs, mostly within walking distance of each other

-If you are looking for a night out in Edinburgh, then the City Center (Old Town/Cowgate/Grassmarket) is where it all happens!
+If you are looking for a night out in Edinburgh, then the City Centre (Old Town/Cowgate/Grassmarket) is where it all happens!
 The Hive is a popular club with multiple dance floors.
 You can find cheap drinks and loads of young people here.

 If you are looking for live music in the Old Town, then head to Whistle Binkies – a large bar that really gets busy late at night.
-There are also some great pub crawls that happen around the City Center area.
+There are also some great pub crawls that happen around the City Centre area.

 - Lots of trendy bars and pubs

 - This area is on the coast, offering a different feel to the central Old Town